NodeBE4/opinion/_posts/2022-05-02-EnclavedMicrostate.md

 You say turning corporate, but corporate VTubers have been around longer than indies if we start from Kizuna AI, who was literally conceived as a corporate product decoupled from the talent behind her.
 Indies followed very soon after, but the major agency players like Activ8 (Kizuna AI, upd8), Cover (Hololive), Ichikara/Anycolor (Nijisanji, VirtuaReal), and Unlimited/Brave Group (Game-Bu, Riot Music) all cut their teeth during the initial wave in 2017-18.

+----- __411.3__ -----2022-05-14 19:22:12+08:00:

+It's fascinating how they thought they could get away with just releasing the pay info – something that proved things were *worse* than thought – while categorically denying the rest.